Question from a Quilted Joy Blog reader:

 I was hoping you could discuss in your blog thread choices for high contrast quilts.
 I keep getting red and whites, black with various colors but also white, scrappy and no two match….
 The black thread looks awful to me on white….
 The gray thread shows too bad on the black… White thread stands out all over.
 How to choose thread in high contrast quilts is currently my biggest challenge.
 I’m told invisible thread ruins thread guides and also won’t last a long time and may come unstitched or yellow over time.
 Please discuss!

 There are so many quilt styles these days that use fabrics that contrast strongly, whether they are black and white quilts, three-color challenge quilts, scrappy quilts, or even modern quilts.
-When quilting a high-contrast quilt, you are faced with a decision: which color should I use?
-There are several ways to answer this question.
+When machine quilting a high-contrast quilt, you are faced with a decision: which color should I use?

 One of my customers brought me a beautiful log cabin quilt.
 The fabrics flowed from dark blues to pale yellows.
 I started by comparing more neutral colors on the quilt.
 In the picture below you can see I laid out four threads.
 From top to bottom they are a silver Invisafil, Bottom Line Natural White, So Fine!
 Cashew, and Glide Linen.
 Can you see how each of them show off a little more in the blue fabrics but disappear in the yellow?